 David DAVIS: It is a pea-and-thimble trick, Mr McGowan, that is what it is.
 You see, you try and follow the money as you move it around through the public service.
 We pump up this bit, and we find a new funding source for another agency over here.
 Well, we are not buggerlugs.
 We think it is not right, and we are going to oppose this quite strenuously.
 I want to be clear to the Government Whip and to the Treasurer: this is going to be a long debate, a long fight, when the chamber returns.
-It might be as well that some of this is dealt with through a parliamentary committee.
+It might be, as well, that some of this is dealt with through a parliamentary committee.

 Rikkie-Lee TYRRELL (Northern Victoria) (16:06): I rise today to voice strong opposition to the Victorian government's Fire Services Property Amendment (Emergency Services and Volunteers Fund) Bill 2025.
 While the intent to bolster our emergency services is commendable, this legislation imposes an undue financial strain on Victorian property owners, particularly our farmers and landlords, and lacks the necessary community consultation.
-The proposed Emergency Services and Volunteers Fund, or ESVF, will significantly increase the financial obligations of farmers.
+The proposed Emergency Services and Volunteers Fund, or ESVF, levy will significantly increase the financial obligations of farmers.
 According to the Victorian Farmers Federation, this levy will result in cost hikes ranging from 100 per cent to 400 per cent for farmers, with an average increase of 109 per cent.
-Such exorbitant rises are unsustainable and will inevitably lead to higher grocery prices for all Victorians as farmers pass on these additional costs.
-The VFF has labelled this levy an unjust cash grab that disregards the invaluable contributions of our farmers, especially during ongoing crises like droughts and bushfires.
+Such exorbitant rises are

 Landlords are also set to bear a heavier financial load under this bill.
 The new levy is expected to generate an additional \$2 billion from landowners, with landlords and short-term rental owners facing higher charges.
 This move comes on the heels of previous hikes in land taxes and new rental regulations, prompting many landlords to consider selling their properties.
-The increased financial pressure on landlords is likely to be transferred to tenants through higher rents, exacerbating house affordability issues across the state.
+The increased financial pressure on landlords is likely to be transferred to tenants through higher rents, exacerbating housing affordability issues across the state.

 The government's approach to implementing this levy has been marked by a troubling lack of community engagement.
 Unlike the comprehensive consultations undertaken during the establishment of the original fire services property levy in 2013, this bill has been introduced without adequate input from those most affected.
 Farmers and other stakeholders have been sidelined in the decision-making process, leading to widespread frustration and opposition.
 Local councils tasked with collecting this new levy have expressed significant concerns about their capacity to manage the additional administrative burden and reputational damage amongst their ratepayers.
 The Municipal Association of Victoria has highlighted the complexity of implementing the levy and anticipates backlash from residents.
 Councils are ill equipped to handle the increased workload, and the financial impact on rural areas is particularly concerning.

-Fire Rescue Victoria and the CFA also have concerns with the wording of the Emergency Services and Volunteers Fund.
+Fire Rescue Victoria and the CFA also have concerns with the wording of the Emergency Services and Volunteers Fund bill.
 As it stands, FRV receive 87.5 per cent of the fire services levy.
 The wording of this bill leaves the door open this allocation to be lowered, leaving a large shortfall in funding for an already cash-strapped vital service.
 With both FRV and CFA members relying on 30-year-old trucks and failing equipment to protect the community, both organisations are voicing their concerns with the distribution of this fund.